-Locating the fuel debris within the Fukushima Daiichi Nuclear Power Plant Stations (FDNPS) has proven to be a complex challenge during the decommissioning process, primarily due to the extreme radiation levels that makes the visual inspection impractical.
-While several attempts have utilised gamma spectroscopy, the presence of activated structural material and the dispersion of Cs137 within the primary containment vessel (PCV) have complicated efforts to accurately locate the exact location of the fuel debris [1].
+Locating fuel debris in the Fukushima Daiichi Nuclear Power Plant Stations (FDNPS) has proven to be a complex challenge during their decommissioning, primarily due to extreme radiation levels that makes visual inspection impractical.
+Whilst several attempts have utilised gamma-ray spectroscopy, the presence of activated structural materials and the dispersion of 137Cs throughout the primary containment vessels (PCVs) has complicated efforts to locate the exact location of the fuel debris with sufficient accuracy [1].
 Neutron detection is a promising alternative, as neutrons emitted solely from nuclear fuel material offer a more direct indicator of its presence.
-However, to leverage neutron detection effectively, it is essential to understand the neutron intensity and spectrum, which can vary depending on the composition of the corium mixture [2].
+However, to leverage neutron detection effectively, it is essential to understand the neutron intensity and spectrum, which can vary dependent on the composition of the corium mixture [2].

-The corium resulting from the 2011 accident comprises various materials, including the fuel (UO_2), Zircaloy cladding, control rods (B_4C), concrete, and stainless steel.
+The corium resulting from the 2011 accident comprises various materials, including the fuel (UO2), Zircaloy cladding, control rods (B4C), concrete, and stainless steel.
 Accurately quantifying the mass of each component is crucial for estimating the location and quantity of the fuel material [3].
 Previous studies have employed severe accident codes such as MELCOR (MELtdown Core Response) and MAAP (Modular Accident Analysis Program) to estimate the mass distribution of corium components, providing valuable insights that inform the selection of component masses summarised in Table 1[4].